18 March 2017

 It’s also possible to do it as a day trip by train and bus from Paris.
 The train from Gare Montparnasse to Rennes (56 euros one-way) takes about two hours.
-And from Rennes, there’s a connecting bus to Mont Saint-Michel (12 euros one-way) which takes about an hour and twenty minutes.
+And from Rennes, there’s a connecting bus to Le Mont Saint-Michel (12 euros one-way) which takes about an hour and twenty minutes.

 Walk or shuttle bus?

-Once you’ve parked up, your big decision is whether to get in the queue for the 10-minute shuttle bus to Mont St Michel (which is free with your car park ticket) or to start the 45-minute walk.
+Once you’ve parked up, your big decision is whether to get in the queue for the 10-minute shuttle bus to Le Mont Saint-Michel (which is free with your car park ticket) or to start the 45-minute walk.
 I guess that might depend on the weather, but our tip would be to walk if you’re up for it.
 It’s as flat a walk as you could possibly wish for.
 And, best of all, after the first 10 minutes or so you’ve got a perfect view of the Mont right in front of you.